 “We almost had no idea what we were getting into at the onset,” says Michelle LeBeau, Development Director for the American Indian Community Housing Organization (AICHO).
 “We bought the property in 2006, and it took five years to raise the money.
 That whole time, the process was fraught with barriers.”

 The main reason Lebeau says that specific property was picked?
 Third-party data.
 “Prior to AICHO purchasing the building, we utilized two separate studies that were done in Duluth by United Way and The Wilder Foundation that helped us decide the direction we should go in.”

-One of those barriers was working with the historic registry of Duluth, since AICHO had the site registered and needed to complete the required renovations.
+One of those barriers was working with the historic registry of Duluth.
+AICHO needed to have the site registered, and they needed to complete the required historic renovations.
 “There are just so many processes you have to follow when you renovate a historic site, because you have to keep the integrity of the building,” says LeBeau.

 Once the building was registered and the historic renovations were made, AICHO worked with several other funding and resource agencies, including several Minnesota housing finance agencies, tribal funds and CDBG funding.
 “Altogether we had 20 separate funding sources, including some private investors and tax credits,” explained LeBeau.

 Construction began in 2011 to turn the former YWCA building into rented housing.
 The top three floors were converted into individual rental units, each with their own kitchen and bathroom.
 They range from efficiency one bedroom apartments to three bedroom apartments that can accommodate whole families.
 Twenty units are for low-income families, 17 units for those with special needs, 15 units for homeless and 14 units for individuals recovering from addictions or abuse.
 Three units have been set aside for visiting families.
 A five-story elevator tower was added for increased mobility and ease-of-use.
 But perhaps the most impressive addition was not the living spaces themselves, but the common areas.